 Will Empowering Parents Bring Relief To Overcrowded UK Prisons?

 Only if we all have blocked out any source of local and world news in our daily lives, otherwise we all know about the overcrowded prison system.
 Prisoners in the UK are so many that they overwhelmed the correctional facilities across the UK.
-This means that too many people have been tagged criminal by the system.
-EducationMatters #UKPrisonReform #EmpowerParents #SupportTeachers #CommunityImpact

-So basically, this means that the United Kingdom’s prison system is facing an unprecedented crisis.
 Overcrowding, violence, and crime rates have reached alarming levels, that the system had to release some people earlier than their due dates, to create space for the anticipated offenders.

-A family unit and school are responsible for the right upbringing of a human born or adopted to it, they raise that being to meet the societal standard that the government and other lawmakers have set, and let them into the society, when they are officially adults.
-So they get into society, holding on to the teachings from the family and school they come from, hoping to make them proud, adoring their sense of belonging.
-If it is a good family that has taught them well, they give less trouble to society, the police, the court, and the government.
+A family unit and school are responsible for the right upbringing of a human born or adopted into them, they raise that being to meet the societal standard that the government and other lawmakers have set, and let them into society, when they are officially adults.

 But in a case where the Government, as busy as it seems, takes away the disciplinary power of the family and institutions and even takes away the child from the family and straight into the system, a system too busy to properly look after, or even train the child, then the government produces beings that will become thorns on its flesh like we have today.

 While the Government unintentionally undermines the role of a family to its detriment, it is clear that the result is coming back to bite, and bite hard.
 The family is actually in existence to assist the government (Lawmakers, Law enforcement, Judiciary).
-They slash the tendencies of crime in society, by instilling morals.

 But a system deprives families of this role and takes up a role they are way too busy to execute, giving dangerous options for minors to step away from the family setting, and into a system, that leaves them to their choices, whether good or bad.
-Striping them of their first sense of belonging, literally taking power away from parents, putting them in the hands of children.

 Beautifully, this system was first established to save endangered children from horrible situations in broken families with incompetent parents and guardians, then it sadly degenerated to simply uprooting kids being disciplined, into a supposed free society, which leaves the kids most times without directions of guardians.
 They become affected in more ways than anyone could imagine.